The Expert View

 As an example, if you have sales of $2 million a year and $300k of invoices outstanding your Debtor Days number is 56 days.
 Reducing that by 10 days to 46 Debtor Days would bring $54k back into your bank account as extra working capital.

-I recommend you look into this aspect of your business, particularly if it is growing.
+I recommend you look into this aspect of your business, particularly in these very difficult COVID-19 times.

 Terry Rodoni, Consultant.
 Decades of background in local and national Accounting Practices.
 On RSM's executive committee for many years.